The bell rang. You moved on.

 Refer a Friend

-Know another former teacher?
+Know another former educator?
 Get a $20 gift card for every referral.

 For every former teacher you refer who completes a rollover through Recess, we'll send you a $20 gift card to the store of your choice — Starbucks, Amazon, Target, you name it.
 No limit.
-Share in your Facebook groups, Instagram, or with old colleagues — the more you share, the more you earn.
+Share in your Facebook groups, Instagram, or with old colleagues.

 Let's find out what you're owed